-How to Get Filthy Rich In Rising Asia summary
+How to Get Filthy Rich In Rising Asia book summary

 This book was unlike any other book I've ever read.
 The structure of the book, what it purports itself to be, the book setting and the point of view in which the text is narrated is unique and rather confusing at first.
 The quick pace of the story easily reels you in however, and I was very quickly hooked on the two characters, their evolving lives and the romance between them.